 BIOL 239L: Microbiology for Health Sciences and Non-Majors.
 (4) Introduction to microbiology with emphasis on principles of infection and immunity.
 Not accepted toward a Biology major or minor.
 Credit not allowed for both BIOL 239L and BIOL 351L-BIOL 352L.
 Prerequisites: BIOL (123 and 124L) and (CHEM 111L or CHEM 121 and CHEM 123L) or BIOL 201 and (CHEM 111L or CHEM 121 and CHEM 123L).

-Business Technology (BSTC) BSTC 114: Customer Service and Relations.
+Business Technology (BSTC) BSTC 113: Introduction to Project Management.
+(1) The course introduces and applies the concepts, techniques, and tools of project management.
+BSTC 114: Customer Service and Relations.
 (1) Examines techniques for successful customer service, how to handle difficult and irate customers, customer complaints, and to build relationships with internal and external clients.
 BSTC 115: Time Management.
 (1) Examines methods of managing personal and professional time during the workday.
 BSTC 116: Stress Management for the Workplace.
 (1) Examines techniques and tips for managing stress in the work environment.
 BSTC 117: Organization Skills for the Workplace.
 (1) Examines techniques for organizing workplace space and filing systems.
 BSTC 118: Conflict Resolution for the Workplace.
 (1) Examines techniques for identifying and resolving conflict in the work environment.
 BSTC 192: Topics.
 (1-3) Titles will vary CR/NC.